FePhyFoFum/SortaDate/README.md

 With the input of a directory of gene alignments and corresponding gene trees, the steps of these analyses include

 1. Get the tip-to-root variation with the `get_var_length.py`
+2. Get the bipartition support with `get_bp_genetrees.py`

+These steps are separated out with the intention that you can examine the results of each step.

 ### Rooting
 If you need trees to be rooted, you can perform this in many different ways.
 One way that you can root these trees is with `phyx` (found [https://github.com/FePhyFoFum/phyx][1]).